Air Ranger: Rescue Helicopter

-Air Ranger: Rescue Helicopter is a helicopter simulator video game released for the Sony PlayStation 2, developed by ASK Corporation and published by Midas Interactive Entertainment.
-The game was released on March 29, 2001 in Japan, and November 15, 2002 for Europe.
+Air Ranger: Rescue Helicopter is a helicopter simulator video game released for the PlayStation 2, developed and published by ASK Corporation.
+The game was released on March 29, 2001 in Japan, and November 15, 2002 for Europe by budget publisher Midas Interactive Entertainment.
 The game was never released in North America.
-In the game the player must take the role of a Rescue Helicopter pilot, and complete missions involving accidents such as car crashes or fires.
+In the game, the player must take the role of a Rescue Helicopter pilot and complete missions involving accidents such as car crashes or fires.

 Reception

 On release, Famitsu magazine scored the game a 30 out of 40.
+The reviewer for GameSpot was not impressed, calling the game an "unassuming" simulator with "dull" graphics.
+Likewise, the reviewer for PSM2 called it "Feeble, do-good helicopter sim that's so horribly dumbed down it halves your IQ every time play it.", awarding it a score of 26%.

 Air Ranger 2 Plus Rescue Helicopter

 A sequel to Air Ranger has been released for PlayStation 2.
 Air Ranger 2 allows the player to pilot rescue and law enforcement helicopters.
 All the helicopters from the previous game are available with a few extra helicopters such as the Eurocopter AS365 Dauphin and Sikorsky H-53.